inversify/InversifyJS/wiki/property_injection.md

 Source: [http://stackoverflow.com/](http://stackoverflow.com/questions/1503584/dependency-injection-through-constructors-or-property-setters)

-There are two cases in wich you may want to use property injection.
+There are two cases in which you may want to use property injection.

 - When we CAN use InversifyJS to create an instance of a class.
 - When we CANNOT use InversifyJS to create an instance of a class.